Best Bridging Loan Rates

 Additional factors that influence bridging loan interest rates

-The fees and rates levied by different lenders can vary considerably, and numerous factors will influence the amount of funds attainable and the corresponding interest rates offered for bridge finance.
+The fees and rates levied by different lenders can vary considerably, and numerous factors will influence the amount of funds attainable and the corresponding interest rates offered for bridge loan finance.

-These are as follows:
+By definition, these are as follows:

 • The loan-to-value amount

-• The type of property offered as security
+• The type of property offered as security – residential or commercial accepted

 • The condition and location of the property